sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 The SNIPLocation type can encode where a SNIP is located with respect to one or more routing indices.
-Note that a SNIPLocation does not need to be exhaustive: If a given IndexId is not listed for a given relay in one SNIP, clients should not infer that no other SNIPLocation for that relay exists with that index.
+Note that a SNIPLocation does not need to be exhaustive: If a given IndexId is not listed for a given relay in one SNIP, it might exist in another SNIP.
+Clients should not infer that the absence of an index in one SNIPLocation for a relay means that no SNIPLocation with that index exists for the relay.

     ; SNIPLocation: we're using a map here because it's natural